Corporate social responsibility

 KFC is one of the first Quick Service Retail (QSR) brands to display calories on menu boards and to stop salting fries.
 They also continue to work on reducing bad fats in all food, whilst all oil is Palm free.
 All KFC packaging is made from recycled or sustainable sources.

-KFC Chicken is farmed to Red Tractor standards; sourced from British farms, and delivered to store within 48 hours.
+KFC chicken is farmed to Red Tractor standards; sourced from British farms, and delivered to store within 48 hours.

 The well-being of animals used in the production of foods for restaurants is very important.
-KFC works closely with the experts on Animal Welfare Advisory Council to ensure application of science-based, humane animal handling practices.
+KFC works closely with the experts on Animal Welfare Advisory Council to ensure the application of science-based, humane animal handling practices.
 Suppliers are expected to humanely handle animals and their performance is monitored.
-KFCs goal is to work only with suppliers that demonstrate and maintain compliance with animal welfare practices.
+KFC's goal is to work only with suppliers that demonstrate and maintain compliance with animal welfare practices.

-Their range of fish and seafood is sourced wherever possible from Certified Fisheries and Aquaculture Farms which meet one of the following certification bodies standards:
+The range of fish and seafood is sourced wherever possible from Certified Fisheries and Aquaculture Farms which meet one of the following certification bodies standards:

-For Aquacultured species; Best Aquaculture Practice (BAP); Aquaculture Stewardship Council (ASC); Global Good Aquaculture Practice (GAP).
+For aquacultured species; Best Aquaculture Practice (BAP); Aquaculture Stewardship Council (ASC); Global Good Aquaculture Practice (GAP).

-For Marine species: Marine Stewardship Council(MSC); Friend of the Sea (FOTS).
+For marine species: Marine Stewardship Council(MSC); Friend of the Sea (FOTS).

 BK know that being responsible today, the better their business will be in the future.
 It will help manage risk, enhance employee morale and retention, strengthen brand loyalty, build goodwill in and strengthen the communities in which they operate and can directly affect the bottom line in terms of energy savings and waste reduction.
-BK know that it must be a way of thinking and fully embedded within their brand.
-Their approach is stakeholder-driven, focused on four key areas – Food, People, Environment and Corporate Governance.
+BK knows that it must be a way of thinking and fully embedded within their brand.
+The brand's approach is stakeholder-driven, focused on four key areas – Food, People, Environment and Corporate Governance.